SciTokens¶

 The Scope of a token (the scope

 claim) is a space-separated list of capabilities that the token should authorise.
-For IGWN the valid scopes are service-specific:
+The valid scopes are typically specific to a given service.
+See Token-aware services below for details on the IGWN-specific scopes.

 Installing the SciTokens tools¶